Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Experiment

 \subsection{Procedure and Design}

 The experiment consisted of four parts.
 During all four parts, there was always an experiment supervisor present to oversee the procedure in a one-on-one setting.

 \begin{enumerate}[label={(\arabic*)}] \item \textbf{Introduction:} At the start of the experiment, participants read an information sheet and then signed a form to indicate that they consented to participating in the experiment.

 Next, participants sat in front of two liquid-crystal display monitors, each with a resolution of $1920 \times 1080$, and watched a five-minute video that introduced them to cartograms and provided details about the experimental procedure.
 During the video, participants could pause, rewind, and ask for clarification as they wished.
 After the video, the experiment supervisor set up the two displays as follows (Fig.~\ref{fig:experiment_setup}).
 Monitor 1 displayed a Qualtrics XM survey, where participants read task descriptions and entered their answers.
-Monitor 2 displayed a web-based graphical user interface that showed the conventional maps and cartograms.
-With this setup, participants answered a practice question and tried out the selectable legend feature.
-The cartogram and country used in this practice question were not reused in the later questions.
+Monitor 2, positioned immediately to the left of monitor 1, displayed a web-based graphical user interface that showed the conventional maps and cartograms.
+We used separate monitors for questions and maps so that participants could see cartograms and legends at a large (i.e., full-screen) scale.
+If we had used only one screen, either the cartograms would have been too small to interact comfortably with the selectable legend, or participants would have had to spend time on toggling between questions and maps, unrelated to the cartogram task.
+Both screens were placed in immediate proximity at eye level to minimize the distance needed for eye movements.